 How to Create a Stunning Basement Family Space

 A lot of us have basements in our homes that aren't realising their full potential - for a long time, my own unfinished basement was a dark dumping ground for all sorts of things.
 It can be a daunting prospect knowing how to go about remodelling them but there are lots of great ways to breathe new life into old basements.
 In our home, we’ve created a games room and a home gym.
-Today, I'm showing you the final reveal of an amazing basement remodel that I worked on for some clients in Halifax.
+Today, I'm showing you the final reveal of an amazing basement remodel that I worked on for some lovely clients.
 I'm also sharing my top tips on how to turn a basement into a fantastic family space where the whole family can spend quality time together.

 The Remodel Plans